-Saving change is easy.
+Piggy banks are a great money saving technique, because saving change is easy.
 You don’t need immense amounts of discipline or a high salary.
-Just empty your pockets into a jar and watch it grow.
+Just empty your pockets, put money into a jar and watch it grow.

 The amount of money you save isn’t important in the beginning.
 Generating piles of loose change is much more manageable than gathering big bills.
 The goal is less about how much money you save and more about establishing money-saving routines.

-Some may argue that saving money in jars won’t lead to significant gains, but starting small is the best approach to money management.
+Some may argue that money saving jars won’t lead to significant wealth, but starting small is the best approach to money management.
 It makes it easier to see your progress and achieve your goals.

 Lessons Learned From Saving Money in a Jar

 How do money jars lead to financial success?
 Let’s imagine you carry cash wherever you go.
 When you go to the store, your money is accessible.
 If you want to buy something, you reach into your pocket to pay for it.
 Unfortunately, this can lead to needless spending.